The following are true stories about how

 for limited access freeways is listed in section 257.629c of the

 Michigan Compiled Laws.
-As of this writing, sixteen to 25 MPH
+On a freeway, sixteen to 25 MPH over the posted

 Michigan Laws at www.michiganlegislature.org.